-If you’re a small business and in the market for professional liability insurance, below are six of the major insurers that cover this type of insurance for small businesses.
+If you’re a small business and in the market for professional liability insurance, below are 11 best companies offering this type of insurance for small businesses.
 In order to get an idea of the prices where online quotes were offered, we looked at a hypothetical accounting business in Wisconsin that had been in business for three years and has three total employees.

 - Nationwide: Best for Employment Practice Liability Coverage

 - The Hartford: Best for Plans Related to Specific Professions

 - Next Insurance: Best for Covering a Wide Variety of Professionals

 CoverWallet: Best for Comparing Online Quotes

 Professional liability insurance is probably the most common business insurance policy.
 That explains why most, if not all, business insurance companies, from big corporations to insuretech startups and everyone else in between, offer this policy to a wide variety of business types.
 That is a good thing for professionals and businesses looking for this type of insurance.
 However, having so many choices also makes it difficult to compare quotes and policies.

 CoverWallet is probably the most well-known digital broker.
 They work with several business insurance companies.
 Once you provide your personal and business information on their lead form, they are able to get several quotes from these companies for you to compare and select the one that is the most suitable to your needs.

 Mercer Professional Liability Insurance: Best for Business and Medical Organizations

 Mercer is especially good for business and medical organizations thanks to their specialized professional liability insurance plans.
 Businesses of all sizes can find appropriate plans for themselves and their staff through Mercer.
 This major firm offers group insurance plans as well as solo plans for individuals, medical students, and schools through Proliability.com.
 You’ll need to fill out an online form to request a free quote from one of their representatives.